openanalytics/shinyproxy-config-examples/12-openid-keycloak/README.md

 17. Restart ShinyProxy

-When you now log-in ShinyProxy will receive the roles of a user from Keycloak.
+When a user now logs in on ShinyProxy, Keycloak sends the roles of that user to ShinyProxy.
 You can check whether this works by starting an app and retrieving the `SHINYPROXY_USERGROUPS` environment variable.

 ## Configuring groups